aclissold/a-swift-summary/README.md

 Using `init?` to indicate that initialization can fail is an effective way to handle errors.
 It returns a `Type?`, implying that either a value or "nothing" was initialized.
 But when would `init!` be useful?
-Implictly-unwrapped optionals indicate that you can be confident that the value you're currently working with is not `nil` without having to check it, but that it may have been `nil` at some point in its lifetime.
+Implicitly-unwrapped optionals indicate that you can be confident that the value you're currently working with is not `nil` without having to check it, but that it may have been `nil` at some point in its lifetime.
 Since you're working with a value from the